Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Preliminary

 Unless otherwise specified, all CoT prompting methods are implemented in a \textit{zero-shot} configuration.
-This ensures that the LLM operates without access to task-specific examples, allowing us to isolate the effect of reasoning strategies.
-Following prior work, we adapt our objectives by tailoring prompt templates to suit each experimental setup.
+This ensures that the LLM operates without access to task-specific examples, allowing us to isolate the effects of different reasoning strategies.
+Following prior work, we design prompt templates tailored to each experimental configuration to align with specific task requirements.